Tuesday, December 30, 2025

 As a bureaucratic race, the Kyben have a special corps of watchers whose job it is to monitor these crackpots and record their behaviour.
 Watcher Themus is new to the field, and is being trained by senior watcher Furth.
 While Themus understands that he is lucky to hold such a prized position, that he can look forward to a comfortable life and early retirement, he is inexplicably unhappy.
 As expected, Themis stumbles into the lives of the Crackpots, and soon begins to see the world in a different light.

 While I enjoyed the story's beginning, I did not like the shift in tone when Themus finds himself among the Crackpots.
-The humour is grating and that overlong sequence when he must prove his abilities to be zany is painful to the point that this is scene is what must be providing the collection with its title.
-(Particularly that embarrassing and needless scene of Themus undressing the girl.
-He gets her at the end, so I suppose Ellison thinks the undressing is justified.)
-There's a and later with Boolbak that is also overly long, and given the pain I was in, I skimmed some of it.
+The humour is grating and that overlong sequence when he must prove his abilities to be zany is painful to the point that this scene must be what's providing the collection with its title.
+(Particularly that embarrassing and needless moment when Themus is undressing the girl.
+He gets her at the end, so I suppose Ellison thinks the non-consensual undressing is justified.)
+There's a and later scene with Boolbak that is also overly long, and given the pain I was in, I skimmed through it.
 These tedious scenes were followed by even more tedious explanations and exposition.

 Sleeping Dogs 4/10